 - 2020: Applying robotics & automation market experience, adds capability to manufacture high-speed metal roll up doors for robotic laser welding work cells.

-- 2021: Employing transportation roll up door and automotive paint capabilities, Dynatect adds capability to manufacture delivery vehicle roll up doors.
-Servicing some of the largest, high-volume vehicle OEMs in North America.
-Adoption volumes driving the addition of a Dynatect Mexico manufacturing facility in 2022.
+- 2021: Employing transportation roll up door and automotive paint capabilities, Dynatect adds capability to manufacture delivery vehicle roll up doors for last mile delivery vehicles and work trucks.